annapurna77/Advanced-Java-Programm/README.md

 Q5.
 Write a Java Program for Eliminating all whitespace characters from a string using user defined function removeWhitespace()

 Output for WhitespaceRemover.java- https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-3%20StringHandling_and_StringExercise/Screenshot%202025-05-22%20213435.png

+3c.
+String Exercise progams

+Q6.
+Write a Java Program for Capitalizing the first letter of each word. using user defined functioncapitalizeWords()

+Output for CapitalizeWords.java -
+Q7.
+Write a Java Program for Shortening a string to a specified length and adds an ellipsis using user defined function truncate()

+Output for TruncateString.java -
+Q8.
+Write a Java Program for Verifying if a string contains only numeric characters using user defined function isNumeric()

+Output for NumericCheck.java -
+Q9.
+Write a Java Program for Creating a random string of a specified length using user defined function generateRandomString()

+Output for RandomStringGenerator.java -
+Q10.
+Write a Java Program for Counting the number of words in a string using user defined function countWords()

+Output for WordCounter.java -